Penwortham: Public services and amenities

 Penwortham Leisure Centre is part of Penwortham Priory Academy.
 It includes a 25-metre indoor swimming pool, gym and squash courts which are open to the general public.

 One of Lancashire's oldest charities, Galloway's Society for the Blind, established in 1867, has had its headquarters in Penwortham since 1950.
 The charity provides services to 6,500 blind and visually impaired people across Lancashire and beyond.

 In March 2020 Liam Stemson and Ellis McKeown founded Penwortham's first craft gin distillery, Fairham Gin.
 The pair released their Signature Edition, Dry Lancashire Gin, in April 2021, followed by Ochre Edition in November 2021.
 In July 2021 the distillery partnered with the Ribble Rivers Trust so that every 70cl bottle of gin buys a tree sapling that is to be planted in the Lancashire area.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.
+Local radio stations are BBC Radio Lancashire, Heart North West, Smooth North West, Central Radio North West, Greatest Hits Radio Lancashire, Capital Manchester and Lancashire and Radio Leyland, a community based station.
+The town is served by these local newspapers, Lancashire Telegraph and Lancashire Evening Post.

 Transport

 The town has excellent transport links across the River Ribble.
 Liverpool Road leads into Preston via the "New Penwortham Bridge" of 1915.
 Penwortham Cop Lane railway station was on the West Lancashire Railway between Preston and Southport, until the line closed in 1964.
 The cutting which carried the railway under Cop Lane has been widened and now carries the A59 Penwortham bypass, known as Golden Way, which leads directly into Preston via the "Preston Flyover", which is now the main crossing over the river.

 Frequent bus routes serving Penwortham are provided by Preston Bus and Stagecoach and, until it ceased trading in October 2015, by John Fishwick & Sons.
 All services operate to and from Preston city centre.